blockchain-lab-um/ssi-snap-docs/docs/get_started.md

 To `get an array of VCs` stored in MetaMask:

-_NOTE:_ _This will retrieve a list of VCs stored under currently connected account._
+_NOTE:_ _This will retrieve a list of VCs stored under currently connected account.
+It is possible to provide a querry object with property "issuer", that will filter and only return VCs issued by said issuer.
+More filter options will be supported in the future._

 ```js
 const response = await window.ethereum.request({